XingLLiu/BO-BART/README.md

 ```

-This will generate the results in `meanPopulationStudy` where you can take a look at the `.csv` files or automatically generated graphs.
+This will generate and store the results in `meanPopulationStudy`, where you can find the `.csv` files containing the numerical values and the automatically generated graphs.